 Elephant Terrace

-The Terrace of the Elephants is a large platform located in the Angkor Wat temple complex in Cambodia.
+The Terrace of the Elephants (Elephant Terrace) is a large platform located in the Angkor Thom, near Bayon and Baphuon.
 It was built in the early 12th century during the reign of King Jayavarman VII, and was used as a viewing platform for royal ceremonies and processions.

-The Terrace of the Elephants is named for its carvings of elephants, which are depicted in various poses and actions, including carrying royal processions and engaging in battles.
+The Elephant Terrace is named for its carvings of elephants, which are depicted in various poses and actions, including carrying royal processions and engaging in battles.
 The carvings are considered some of the finest examples of Angkorian art and architecture, and are known for their intricate details and lifelike depictions.

 In addition to the elephant carvings, the Terrace of the Elephants is also adorned with a number of other carvings and sculptures, including scenes from Hindu mythology and images of Hindu deities.
 The platform is also surrounded by a moat, which adds to its grandeur and impressiveness.

 Today, the Terrace of the Elephants is one of the most popular attractions in the Angkor Wat complex, and attracts thousands of visitors each year who come to admire its beauty and rich history.
-It is considered a symbol of Cambodia's cultural heritage, and is a testament to the country's rich artistic and architectural traditions.
+It is considered a symbol of Cambodia’s cultural heritage.
+And it is a testament to the country’s rich artistic and architectural traditions.

+Elephant Terrace